Back to Insights

 What Is Illinois BIPA?

-What makes BIPA uniquely powerful is its private right of action: any individual whose biometric data is mishandled can sue directly, without needing to prove actual harm.
-This has led to billions of dollars in settlements and made BIPA compliance a top priority for any company handling biometric data.
+The statute's defining feature is its private right of action.
+Any individual whose biometric data is mishandled can file suit directly, without needing to demonstrate actual harm.
+That single provision has driven billions of dollars in settlements and elevated BIPA compliance from a legal footnote to a boardroom priority for every organization that touches biometric data.

 Why BIPA Matters for AI Companies

-If your AI system collects, captures, processes, stores, or shares any of these data types from Illinois residents, BIPA applies.
+The compliance trigger is straightforward: if your AI system collects, captures, processes, stores, or shares any of these data types from Illinois residents, BIPA applies.
+The law does not distinguish between a startup running a pilot program and a Fortune 500 enterprise operating at scale.

 What Biometric Data Is Covered